Ed Sheeran can write one hell of a pop hit.

 Even if Sheeran’s music might not be your cup of tea, the possibility of getting a close-up look into his process is certainly enticing.
 In the trailer’s close, the singer muses that Divide reflects him the peak of his songwriting abilities — it’s a serendipitous, “magical” album.
 Here’s hoping Songwriter captures that same spark.

-Songwriter will hit limited theaters in New York on August 17 and Los Angeles on August 24.
-It’ll be available for streaming on Apple Music on August 28.
+Songwriter will be available for streaming on Apple Music on 28th August.